afolivieri/telegram_overseer/README.md

        - A double asterisk `**` at the end of a keyword extends the variation to up to six additional characters.
        - A hashtag `#` at the start of a keyword includes a numeric match of up to three digits.
        - A double hashtag `##` at the start of a keyword extends the numeric match to up to six digits.
+  - Enhanced functionality now includes the option for the user to specify the context match length when searching for keywords within posts.
+This allows for more flexibility in analyzing text around keyword matches.
-  - The context is set to 20 characters before and after the keyword match.
+  - Upon initiating a keyword search, users are prompted to enter the desired length of text context around each keyword match.
+If no input is provided, the default context length of 20 characters before and after the match is used.
   - Matches are separated by "@@" to easily distinguish between multiple matches within the text column.
   - The column order has been updated to place `matched_keywords` and `context` immediately after the `text` column for more intuitive data analysis.
   - The matching posts are then saved in a CSV file named `keywords_[current_date]_[incremental_number].csv` within the `./graphs_data_and_visualizations/keywords/[current_date]/` directory. `[current_date]` is the date of the search, and `[incremental_number]` is an auto-incrementing number that ensures each search result is saved in a unique file.